James Chen co-founded Bring Me a Book Hong Kong with his wife Su in 2006 to promote childhood literacy and bring the joy of reading to the city.

 Born in Malaysia, and a graduate of University of Sydney in Economics, Su worked in finance from 1991 – 1999.
 Since May 2000, Su has been a Non-Executive Director of Allied Group Limited, a HK listed company with investments in properties and financial services.
 Su served on the Board of Directors in Po Leung Kuk in 1997-1998.

 Su’s quest to find a suitable non-profit organization to promote family literacy in Hong Kong ended when she came across Bring Me A Book™ Foundation in California In 2006, Su founded Bring Me A Book™ in Hong Kong.
 Su is a mother of three children, who passionately believes in early childhood literacy and who is having a lot of fun putting it into practice.

-Alison Chan, Board Member
+Alison Chan, Board Chair

 Michelle Bang, Board Member

 Michelle received an MBA from Harvard Business School and a BA in Economics from Wellesley College.
 She is a strategic advisor, board director and entrepreneur with extensive private sector and non-profit experience in investment banking, strategy, fashion and children’s literacy.
 Michelle specializes in launching mission-driven ventures, and co-founded an award-winning upcycled fashion brand as CEO.
 She is active in the community and serves on the Board of Managers of Hong Kong International School, on the Harvard Business School Non-Profit Scholarship Committee, as a Founding Member and Impact Chair for Asia Technology Entrepreneurship Conference (ATEC), and as the Chair of Bring Me a Book Hong Kong’s Book Selection Committee.
 Michelle firmly believes that reading aloud instills a passion for learning and a strong family bond.
 Her children, Elliot and Amber, love their reading time with Mom and Dad, and are avid readers.

 Rachel Ip, Board Member